OPEN RELATIONSHIP GROUP COACHING

 Don't worry, you'll get a link to the recording in your email.

-Is relationship coaching the same as couples counseling?
+Is relationship coaching the same as couples counseling or individual therapy?

 Nope.
 Relationship coaching is the proactive maintenance work most couples need to stay healthy.
-It is focused on specific issues, creating change, and moving forward.
+It's focused on specific issues, creating change, and moving forward.
 Many people in this group say coaching helped them avoid needing counseling.

-Couples counseling is different because it's based in mental health.
-It requires specific training and credentials, health diagnostics and screenings.
-This program is not mental health treatment, though it could be a supportive compliment to couples therapy.
+Couples counseling and psychotherapy are different because they're based in mental health.
+They requires specific training and credentials, health diagnostics and screenings.
+This program is not mental health treatment, though it could be a supportive compliment to therapy or couples counseling.
 If you're looking for couples counseling you can easily find a provider in your area with the right training.